 Leave them covered in a slightly warm place until the dough is proofed and reaches the top of the mold.

 It may take 8-10 hours for them to finish proofing.
-Again, I left them covered in the oven (switched off) and placed a hot cup of water to create a warm moist environment.
+Again, I left them covered in the oven (switched off) and placed a hot cup of water to create a warm humid environment.

 When they are proofed, preheat the oven to 320°F (160°C) and have a rack placed at the lower 3rd of the oven.